hungle2006/Diabetes-AI/README.md

 - Best model saving based on QWK score
 - Multiple save formats (Keras, weights, JSON config)
 - Metadata tracking for reproducibility

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Pre-trained models from TensorFlow/Keras
-- Albumentations library for data augmentation
-- Medical imaging community for research insights
-- APTOS dataset for training data

-## 📞 Contact

-For questions or collaboration opportunities, please reach out through GitHub issues or email.

----

-**Note**: This implementation is designed for research and educational purposes.
-For clinical applications, please ensure proper validation and regulatory compliance.

 ---
 ## 🚀 Installation